 Into the Stratosphere

-Ironically, in May 1961, there was a similar scenario as a stratospheric balloon rose to dizzying heights, but with a twist.
-At that time, a space program was not ending, it was beginning and the day after the balloon flight astronaut Alan Shepard completed the first Project Mercury mission, inaugurating American manned spaceflight.
+In May 1961, a stratospheric balloon rose to dizzying heights on the eve of astronaut Alan Shepard’s blasting into space in the first flight of Project Mercury.
 Not surprisingly, Shepard’s suborbital flight captured the headlines, supplanting the high-altitude balloon flight in the nation’s conscience, yet the latter was a notable event in naval aviation history.

 On May 4, 1961, the aircraft carrier Antietam (CVS 36), whose normal cruises involved carrier qualifying flight students, steamed in the Gulf of Mexico with her flight deck devoid of the training aircraft.
 Instead, positioned on the deck was a silver gondola in the shape of a cube, its sides consisting of adjustable Venetian blinds that one might find on household windows that could be adjusted to regulate the gondola temperature.
 Inside were seats for two crewmen, the equipment on board with them including a temperature sensor, cameras to record the flight, and a barometer for use in determining altitude.
 The crew of the flight included Commander Malcolm D. Ross and Lieutenant Commander Victor Prather, MC.
 A native of Illinois, Ross was a graduate of Purdue University, the same college that would produce Neil Armstrong and Eugene Cernan, the first and last men to walk on the moon.
 Entering the Navy during World War II, he served as an aerology officer in the carrier Saratoga (CV 3) until she was severely damage by kamikazes off Iwo Jima in 1945.
 A recall to active duty in the Korean War and assignment to the Office of Naval Research triggered a long association with the Navy stratospheric balloon program, where he became the sea service’s foremost balloonist, receiving the Harmon Trophy for a record-setting ascent to 76,000 ft. in 1956.
 Prather, who completed his medical degree at Tuft University, was a flight surgeon with service in the carrier Shangri- La (CVA 38) and at Naval Air Station (NAS) Pensacola, Florida.
 His main purpose on the flight was the testing and evaluation of the Mark IV pressure suit at high-altitude.